b3vet/nest-movies/README.md

 I did not want to crate a repository layer because it is not needed in this project.
 The service layer is enough to handle the business logic.
 - All Data Transfer Objests are named *Request or *Response to make it clear what they are used for.
 It is more understandable than using the DTO suffix in my opinion.
 - Pino is used as a logger because it is fast, async and json formatted already.
 So, why not?.

+## Deployment
+- I am in love with Coolify.
+Get a simple VPS, connect the repository, create a Dockerfile for the builds and deployments, and you are good to go.
+Everything being this simple and useful about Coolify is perfect.
+I am using it for my personal projects and I am very happy with it.
+Just before thinking about deploying the project, I thought about getting a VM from some free tier cloud provider and deploying the project there using Github actions.
+Then after going through Microsoft registeration flow disaster, I remembered Coolify and decided to use it.
+It is way easier and faster.
+You can even try it: [here](http://b4wg8k8w4sw04ww8owco4wc8.82.29.177.217.sslip.io/docs).